 3) Click on "Convert Audio" then "CD Tracks".

-bottom of the window select "WAV" and change the setting to
+4) At the bottom of the window select "WAV" and change the setting to the highest possible:

 "48,000 kHz 16-bit Stereo".